mohamedragab2000/User-Post-Node-JS/README.md

   - Title, Content, Author, Tags
   - Embedded Comments
   - Created/Updated Timestamps
-- Additional Features:
   - Pagination
   - Search (by title or content)
-  - Get all posts by specific user
-  - Sorting (by date, title)
-  - Like a post

 ---